 Burn the candle at both ends | Consume uselessly | He burnt the candle at both ends and soon came to grief. |

-Bury the hatchet | End up fight | Let us bury the hatchet and be friends again. |
+Bury the hatchet | End up fighting | Let us bury the hatchet and be friends again. |

-By and by | Slowly slowly | By and by, she will recover. |
+By and by | Slowly, slowly | By and by, she will recover. |

 By and large | Totally | By and large, he is going well. |